-The organisation has a team of 7 (6.3 FTE) (2020: 6, (5.1 FTE).
-During the year the organisation also employed 2 interns and 1 casual employee.
-There were also 13 volunteers (2020: 7)
+The organisation has a team of 8 (6.9 FTE) (2021: 7, (6.3 FTE).
+During the year, the organisation also employed 2 interns and 4 casual employees.
+There were also circa 1,639 volunteers (2021: 13), which included the Board of Directors who are not remunerated.

-For 2022, we will continue to implement our 2020-2025 strategic plan which includes increasing our planting capacity, and encouraging everyone on their carbon positive journey.
-We will be increasing our planting scope to include community planting in inner city and urban disinvested communities, and planting in remote and regional areas to provide climate change mitigation.
+For 2023, we will continue to implement our 2020-2025 strategic plan, which includes increasing our planting capacity and encouraging everyone on their carbon positive journey.
+We will launch the Plant Trees Australia program, which supports community planting in city and urban disinvested communities and planting in remote and regional areas to mitigate climate change